|

 One is never as unhappy as one thinks nor as happy as one

 item, the more likely it will find a way to break itself.
 Lanning's Law: Murphy's Law always hits at the worst time.
-La Rochefoucauld's Comment: One is never as unhappy as one thinks nor as happy as one hopes.
 Larson's Bureaucratic Principle: Accomplishing the impossible means

 only that the boss will add it to your regular duties.
 Lasker's Law of the Marketplace: If the unit is advertised as "ALL-NEW", the one thing that was actually changed makes the model incompatible with yours.
 Las Vegas Laws: 1.
 Never bet on a loser because you think his luck